maplibre/maplibre.github.io/src/content/bio/stefan-karschti/index.md

     <p><a href="https://www.linkedin.com/in/stefankarschti/">LinkedIn</a> · <a href="https://github.com/stefankarschti">GitHub</a> · <a href="https://osmus.slack.com/team/U04VBDLADR6">Slack</a>
 </div>

-I am **Stefan Karschti** ([@stefankarschti](https://github.com/stefankarschti)) and I’m honored to serve on the MapLibre Board.
+I am Stefan Karschti and I’m honored to be serving on the MapLibre Board.

-I’ve worked in mapping for over a decade, starting at **Skobbler** where I co-architected core native components, the rendering engine, and an efficient vector tile format that powered rendering, routing, search, and guidance.
+My background is technical, and worked in mapping for over a decade, starting at **Skobbler** where I co-architected core native components, the rendering engine, and an efficient vector tile format that powered rendering, routing, search, and guidance.
 I also have extensive experience in OSM map processing.
-After Skobbler’s acquisition by **Telenav**, I focused on automotive navigation, bringing OSM-based maps to embedded in-car systems.
+After Skobbler’s acquisition by **Telenav**, I focused on automotive navigation and map making, bringing OSM-based maps to embedded in-car systems.
+Currently I'm contracting for Grab, where I've supported the adoption of MapLibre and future adoption of MLT.

 In **MapLibre Native**, I have contributed: